raulh82vlc/ShoppingList/README.md

 ### Features
 - At the main screen a list of products which can be bought with their code, name and price
 - Once clicked an item, the product is added to the list, and a toast is shown if correctly added
-- For checking out and seeing the total basket price, click on the FAB button, this provides a final amount with discounts on it
+- For *checking out* and seeing the total basket price, click on the FAB button, this provides a final amount with discounts on it
+- The *repository* contains cached information (RAM) for making an easy check out of the shopping list at any time
+- For *removing* a previous shopping list (cached one), you need to entirely close the app, then the cache is clean
 - Error handling integrated for `Http` or `Connection` or `IO` issues, also empty state indicating no results when required.
 - A Loader is placed each time a new request is started, to indicate the user the fact that there is an action going on
 - There is a small amount of Unit test cases for the most critical parts: mainly the strategy for discounts as well as repository applying of its strategy (unit tests).